QResearch Practice information sheet

 GP computer systems are currently connected to EMIS via the NHSNet for support and patching of system upgrades.
 EMIS will use this link to first upload key census related variables such as the deprivation score (called the Townsend Score) and a marker of rurality into the patient’s electronic record.
 These data items will be stored in the patients’ record but will not be available on the patient’s registration screen.
 The scores are derived from the national census and are linked to the electoral ward or output area in which the patient lives.
 The scores are used in research to measure or monitor uptake and provision of health services.

-The practice system will then generate an upload of the pseudonymised data and transmit this data via the N3 network to a dedicated server within EMIS.
-The data are pseudonymised with a 'one way' hashing algorithm which cannot be reversed thereby protecting patient confidentiality.
-The data are updated on a daily basis and this update does not interfere with the running of the practice or any back-ups.
+The practice system will then generate an upload of the anonymised data and transmit this data via the N3 network to a dedicated server within EMIS.
+The data are anonymised with a 'one way' hashing algorithm which cannot be reversed thereby protecting patient confidentiality.
+The data are updated on a regular basis and this update does not interfere with the running of the practice or any back-ups.

-EMIS undertakes a secure transmission of the aggregated data to the University of Nottingham .
-To ensure maximum security, the data are encrypted and will be stored on a very secure server in the University of Nottingham.
+EMIS undertakes a secure transmission of the aggregated data to the University.
+To ensure maximum security, the data are encrypted and will be stored on a very secure server in the University.
 Physical access to the database is very restricted.
-The University of Nottingham is the only point of access to the full database.
+The University is the only point of access to the full database.

 What data is uploaded?

-QResearch only uploads pseudonymised coded data: year of birth, sex, registration dates, date of death, deprivation scores, ethnicity, referrals, consultations, prescriptions, clinical values (eg blood pressure), test results (eg full blood count) and clinical problems/events such as diagnoses.
-Users are assigned a pseduonymised code.
+QResearch only uploads anonymised coded data: year of birth, sex, registration dates, date of death, deprivation scores, ethnicity, referrals, consultations, prescriptions, users, clinical values (eg blood pressure), test results (eg full blood count) and clinical problems/events such as diagnoses.
 Patient dates of birth are rounded to year of birth.
 No free text or strong patient identifiers are uploaded.
 Patients are excluded from the uploads if they have a Read code indicating they have opted out of QResearch (EMISNQOP15) or the Summary Care Record.
 Any items marked as confidential by the GP are also excluded from the uploads.

 How does the data linkage work?

 The QResearch database is linked to other sources of data such as cancer registries, deaths data and hospital episode statistics.
-The linked hospital data (HES), cause of death supplied by the Office for National Statistics and cancer registration data supplied by Public Health England are only available for analysis on site at the University of Nottingham as this is the license condition stipulated by the data suppliers.
+The linked hospital data (HES), cause of death supplied by the Office for National Statistics and cancer registration data supplied by Public Health England are currently only available for analysis on site at the University as this is the license condition stipulated by the data suppliers.
 The HSCIC retains copyright© of HES data and it is re-used with permission of the HSCIC (all rights reserved).
-This information is linked to Qresearch using the same pseudonymisation process which is applied to the NHS number in the secondary data source before the data is released to the University of Nottingham.
-The data is then be linked on the pseudonymn without the need for disclosure of any strong identifiers to QResearch.
+This information is linked to QResearch using the same anonymisation process which is applied to the NHS number in the secondary data source before the data is released to the University.
+The data is then be linked without the need for disclosure of any strong identifiers to QResearch.

 How do I activate QResearch in EMIS Web?